roataway/api-documentation/README.md

 Warning:

 The payloads may contain other, undocumented keys - don't count on them.
+However, treat this document like an RFC and keep in mind that you can argue for the inclusion of new attributes and modifications in the protocol.

 `telemetry/route/+`